 I love reading.
 I love math.
 I love teaching.
 I love to ideate.

 Someone talked about serendipity.
 I’m blessed by a series of serendipities.
 A bachelor’s degree to pharma sales to the master’s degree to a bit of teaching to master of philosophy to editing – what do you call it?

 I wasn’t even sure whether editing was going to be my career.
 The first title I edited was Keates and Romantic Celticism, and Christine Gallant, the author, was furious about my editing.
 I have written about it elsewhere.
 Should I be an editor?

-While the decision was not yet made, I worked on the second edition of Renewable Energy Resources.
-The author, wrote back saying, “No one has ever read my book so thoroughly since the first edition.
+While the decision was not yet made, I worked on the second edition of a book on renewable energy resources.
+The author wrote back saying, “No one has ever read my book so thoroughly since its first edition.
 Can you thank the copyeditor for me?”
 And I was part of some of the challenging work that the editorial team came across, each title slowly reinforcing my belief that I can be a good editor.

 It has been 15 years now in editing taking on various roles, most recently as the senior copyediting manager, in the journey managing many reputable international publishers.
 I have loved every bit of the 15 years.

 Most of the time I loved what I was doing.
 Sometimes not.
 The cheese in front of me was not what I liked or wanted.
 But that’s a corporate cheese, and one has to run for it.
 And I know there are cheese stations that offer delicious cheese, but either it is not the goal or someone else is running for it.
 I decided I want to quit.